 Ages of the chicks shipped can vary from day old to 2 weeks depending on hatch rates.

-When you place an order for Assorted Rare Marans you can expect to receive any of the following:
+When you place an order for Hatchery Choice Rare Marans you can expect to receive any of the following:

 Black Copper Marans

 These will all be Feather Legged Marans chicks from a private breeder who is working toward the standard.

 Birchen: There are 2 lines of birchens that have been worked with.
 The Wade Jeane line has nearly perfect conformation but light colored eggs.
 The Bev Davis line has good egg color, but has gold in the back and wings, and the hens have silver that extends past the hackle: neither of which is to standard.
 These birds are a work in progress like many of the Marans lines.
 As far as we know, no one in the US has a birchen line that is true to conformation and has dark egg color, but there are certain breeders that are getting close, ours included.

 Black Copper: Our breeder has been working with the Wade Jeane and Bev Davis black copper lines for several years now.
 We have been mostly working on uniformity by crossing these lines.
 The Wade Jeane usually has to much copper on its chest and has trouble with a 90 degree tail.
 The Bev Davis line has many chicks that hatch out with no feathering on their legs, and the hens are many times solid black.
 With many crosses and a great deal of culling we have come up with a line with much better uniformity.
 This line has very consistent dark egg color with a red "bloom," and does very well at egg contests.

 Blue Copper: Wade Jeane/Bev Davis copper splash over black copper hens that has great egg color and good conformation.

 Wheatens: Bev Davis line birds with outstanding egg color that is almost as good as our black coppers.
 More of a golden chocolate egg that is just beautiful, and the birds are excellent as well.
 The blue roosters of this variety are stunning.